Accounting IT Services

 Because no single layer of security can eliminate all threats, Technical Framework uses the Defense in Depth approach to security, employing multiple layers of protection for accounting firms’ cybersecurity needs.

-Defense in Depth has three tiers of protection: physical, technical, and administrative.
+An experienced accounting IT support team should know that defense in Depth has three tiers of protection: physical, technical, and administrative.

 Physical controls limit or prohibit direct access to IT systems, including fences, locks, guards, dogs, and surveillance systems.
 Without physical controls, digital controls are useless since systems or data can be stolen and compromised outside of the purview of technical and administrative controls.

 Administrative controls are the written policies and procedures of an organization, including hiring practices, data handling procedures, security requirements, and BYOD rules.
-IT and human resources departments must work together closely to ensure policies are kept according to the latest regulations and cyber threats, distributed to all employees, and enforced consistently across an organization.
+Accounting IT services and human resources departments must work together closely to ensure policies are kept according to the latest regulations and cyber threats, distributed to all employees, and enforced consistently across an organization.

 Disaster recovery systems are another area that is critical but not part of Defense in Depth.
 Full system backup and restore should be part of any organization’s cybersecurity regimen, tested periodically, to ensure validity.
 A ransomware attack, for example, can render one or more systems unusable until the IT staff performs restoration.